OneSilverBullet/silvergamer.github.io/_posts/2023-10-05-Medium-Access-Control.md

 The device that **interconnects networks at a higher level** is usually called a **gateway**.

+### 6.1

-**Local area Networks (LANs)** that involve sharing of media, such as Ethernet and token ring, can only handle up to some maximum level of traffic.
+**Local area Networks (LANs)** that involve sharing of media, such as Ethernet and token ring, can only **handle up to some maximum level of traffic**.

 To have a frame filtering capability, a bridge has to monitor the MAC address of each frame.
 For this reason, a bridge cannot work with physical layers.
 On the other hand, a bridge does not perform a routing function, which is why a bridge is a layer 2 relay.

-Two types of bridges are widely used: transparent bridges and source routing bridges. **Transparent bridges are typically used in Ethernet LANs**, whereas **source routing bridges are typically used in token-ring and FDDI networks**.
+Two types of bridges are widely used: transparent bridges and source routing bridges. **Transparent bridges are typically used in Ethernet LANs**, whereas **Source Routing Bridges are typically used in token-ring and FDDI networks**.

 ### 6.1  Transparent Bridge